christinawiebe/Chocolate-Bars-Python/README.md

 - 02 Data: Divided into two subfolders "Original Data", containing all the original data sets and "Prepared Data", containing all the data sets that have been changed in any way.
 - 03 Scripts: Contains all the scripts used in this project.
 - 04 Analysis: Contains generated visualizations of this project.

+## Visualizations
+The Tableau Storyboard for this project can be found [here](https://public.tableau.com/app/profile/christina.wiebe/viz/TheRelationshipbetweenaChocolateBarsRatinganditsCocoaContent/TheRelationshipbetweenaChocolateBarsRatinganditsCocoaContent).